nix-community/poetry2nix/README.md

 # poetry2nix
 _poetry2nix_ turns [Poetry](https://poetry.eustace.io/) projects into Nix derivations without the need to actually write Nix expressions.
 It does so by parsing `pyproject.toml` and `poetry.lock` and converting them to Nix derivations on the fly.

+For more information, see [the announcement post on the Tweag blog](https://www.tweag.io/blog/2020-08-12-poetry2nix/).
+Development of `poetry2nix` has been supported by [Tweag](https://tweag.io).

 ## API

 The _poetry2nix_ public API consists of the following attributes: